recep-demir/FloatBrowser/README.md

-# FloatBrowser
+# GeminiApp

-FloatBrowser is a minimalist, lightweight, and privacy-focused macOS menu bar client exclusively for **Google Gemini**.
+GeminiApp is a minimalist, lightweight, and privacy-focused macOS menu bar client exclusively for **Google Gemini**.

 Designed to be unobtrusive, it lives in your menu bar and can be detached into a floating window that stays on top of your work.
 No bloat, no subscriptions, just instant AI access.